 - Stalin's right hand man and NKVD boss Nikolai I. Yezhov was always photographed from below in◊ official◊ pictures to disguise the fact he was extremely short, a bit above 5ft.
 His well deserved nickname had been "The Poisonous Dwarf".

-- Benito Mussolini would always be photographed from a slightly low angle, as visible in the photo he used for his autobiography◊.
-He was only 5' 6"...although he still dwarfed the diminutive, 5' 0" Vittorio Emmanuel III.
+- Benito Mussolini would always be photographed from a slightly low angle, as visible in the photo he used for his autobiography.◊ He was only 5'6"...although he still dwarfed the diminutive King, 5'0" Vittorio Emmanuel III.

 - Portraits of Napoleon, as you might expect, were usually flattering, and often made him look taller than he was.
 Painters sometimes shortened objects near him or cut off his legs while increasing the size of his coat.
 In reality, Napoleon was of average size for his time.
-His reputation for shortness originated from a confluence of misconceptions (his bodyguard consisted mostly of 6' or greater strongmen) and perpetuated enthusiastically by his archnemesis, Britain.
+His reputation for shortness originated from a confluence of misconceptions (his bodyguard consisted mostly of 6' or greater strongmen, his wife's exceptional height, and his official height being given in French feet and inches, which were somewhat longer than the corresponding English units) and perpetuated enthusiastically by his archnemesis, Britain.